YassynG/ml-dogs-cats-classifier/README.md

-# ml-dogs-cats-classifier
+# Deep Neural Networks for image classification (Cats vs Dogs)
+<br><br><br>

-A classifier trained to classify images of cats and dogs.
+In this project, I implemented a Deep Neural Network and trained on images of cats and dogs.